reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

 ![Product Search Application](/assets/img/posts/spring-data-elasticsearch/searchapp.png)

 ## Conclusion
-We introduced the main operations of Elasticsearch - Indexing Documents, Bulk Indexing, and Search which are provided as REST APIs.
+In this article, we introduced the main operations of Elasticsearch - Indexing Documents, Bulk Indexing, and Search which are provided as REST APIs.
 The Query DSL in combination with different analyzers makes the search very powerful.

 Spring Data Elasticsearch provides convenient interfaces to access those operations in an application either by using Spring Data Repositories or ElasticsearchRestTemplate.

-We finally built an application where we saw how the bulk indexing and search capabilities can be used in a close to real-life application.
+We finally built an application where we saw how the bulk indexing and search capabilities of Elasticsearch can be used in a close to real-life application.

-Apart from text search, Elasticsearch has powerful analytical capabilities.
-It is commonly used in combination with logstash and Kibana for log diagnosis.